Caprice (1967 film)

-Caprice is a 1967 DeLuxe Color comedy-thriller film directed and co-written by Frank Tashlin starring Doris Day and Richard Harris.
+Caprice is a 1967 American DeLuxe Color comedy thriller film directed and co-written by Frank Tashlin and starring Doris Day and Richard Harris.
 It was Day's second and last film with Tashlin, after the previous year's The Glass Bottom Boat.
 This film and In Like Flint (1967) were the last movies made in CinemaScope, with most studios moving to Panavision and other widescreen processes.

 Plot

 Patricia Foster, an industrial designer for Femina Cosmetics, owned by Sir Jason Fox, is arrested for trying to sell a secret deodorant formula.
 She is fired from Femina and hired by Matthew Cutter, owner of rival company May Fortune.
 This is actually a scheme devised by Sir Jason for Patricia to steal the formula for a new water-repellent hairspray, invented by Dr Stuart Clancy, May Fortune's chief cosmetic chemist.

 Christopher White, Cutter's right-hand man, tells Patricia that he, too, secretly works for Sir Jason.
 Patricia visits the apartment of Su Ling, Clancy's secretary, and finds her unconscious on the floor.
 She takes a sample of the powder lying on her table.
 Patricia also finds a bottle of the hairspray and takes it with her.
 Christopher catches Patricia and threatens to tell Sir Jason that her real name is Felippa Fowler.
 He tells her that he is actually working for the CIA.

 Patricia is the daughter of Robert Fowler, an Interpol agent who was murdered while skiing in Switzerland on the trail of a narcotics ring.
 She is trying to find his killer.
 Breaking the hairspray bottle she sees that it is an expensive Swiss one not used by Cutter.
 Christopher says that Clancy has Swiss connections – he was married to a Swiss woman and has children living in Switzerland.
 He was also a competitive skier.

 Patricia goes to Switzerland and finds Madame Piasco – Clancy's mother-in-law – who is the actual expert who invented the formula.
 She gives a bottle to Patricia for free, stating that May Fortune now has the distribution rights and it will soon be on the American market.

 Patricia goes skiing on the same hill where Robert died and comes under fire from a masked skier.
 Arriving in a helicopter, Christopher rescues her.
 Patricia realizes that neither Christopher nor Sir Jason were ever after the hairspray.
 Clancy used to be the chief cosmetics chemist for Sir Jason but was an utter failure at it, and Sir Jason's true goal was to discover and hire the chemical mastermind behind Clancy, whose identity he still does not know.
 Regardless, Patricia plans to give the hairspray to Sir Jason, which was her agreed mission.
 Christopher and Patricia profess their love for each other, but he requests one more job from her concerning Sir Jason.